-Please keep in mind that 4th semester teachings will start per 12 March at all universities (after the face to face IP in Bilbao).
-Apart from a course Eurocompetence III this will include a Thesis seminar.
+Please keep in mind that 4th semester teachings will start around March.
+Apart from the Eurocompetence III course, this semester will include a Thesis Seminar.
 You are advised to use the period between 1 January and 1 March to keep working on the thesis: reading/selecting literature, prepare a literature overview/annotated bibliography, have a (skype) meeting with your supervisor(s) etc.